nvdaes/clipContentsDesigner/readme.md

 ## Changes for 6.0

 *	 Added options to choose if available actions should be performed after confirmation.
-*	Added an Emulate copy command, which could be associated with gestures from the Input gestures dialog.
+*	Added an Emulate copy command, which could be assigned from the Input gestures dialog.
 *	Fixed documentation for script_add (Windows+NVDA+c).

 ## Changes for 5.0 ##